Example from a protocol YAML

 Cross-Document Consistency: API contracts match UX data needs, security is implementable within architecture, PRD requirements fully covered by architecture

-Sprint Checklist
+Implement Checklist

-Located at .sniper/checklists/sprint-review.md.
+Located at .sniper/checklists/implement.yaml.
 Evaluates code and tests:

 - Code quality, linting, type safety